Heritage Crafts

 Issues affecting the viability

-• There is a healthy demand for good quality secondhand instruments but the demand for new instruments remains strong for the relatively small number of people now producing them
+• Market issues: There is a healthy demand for good quality secondhand instruments but the demand for new instruments remains strong for the relatively small number of people now producing them

-• The whole training environment is difficult for small enterprises and especially for individual craftsmen.
+• Training and recruitment issues: The whole training environment is difficult for small enterprises and especially for individual craftsmen.
 Proper long term training (3 to 5 years is probably required to gain basic competence as a maker) is financially pretty unsustainable and government schemes like the Modern Apprenticeships etc are just not geared up to this kind of training.

 • People who want to ‘have a go’, or even a ten-session college course intended to produce lots of new ‘technicians’, would be likely to be counter-productive.
 An influx of under-skilled newcomers would not benefit customers in the long run.
 What is needed is a long-term development of a relatively small number of thoroughly trained and experienced younger people.

-• Sourcing materials is becoming more of a problem but is not yet acute.
+• Sourcing raw materials: This is becoming acute.
 The biggest issues with materials are probably increasing costs, partly due to worldwide economic forces but in particular to the effects of Brexit.
 Probably of greater concern is that most makers in the UK and beyond rely on a very small pool of specialist suppliers for music wire, metal fittings and other specialised parts.
 Most of these suppliers are sole traders of mature years.

 Support organisations